 Recruiters spend mere seconds deciding whether your resume is worth investigating.
 Make your resume easy to read and skimmable with a straight-forward, common font.
 The best resume fonts include serif fonts like Cambria, Garamond and Palatino or sans serif fonts like Tahoma, Calibri, Helvetica, and Verdana.

 Digital applicant tracking systems could also be tripped up by unconventional fonts, which could display in the software as gibberish (like this ⌷⌷⌷⌷) or cause errors.

 13. Keep your formatting consistent

 “I’m looking at the logical flow of it, how you categorize the information, how does it read,” a healthcare recruiter told Jobscan.
-“The quality of the presentation you did tells me something about you.”
+“The quality of the presentation tells me something about you.”

 Beyond readability, your formatting and design choices will impact how a recruiter judges your attention to detail and professionalism.
 Whatever design or template you choose, ensure that your fonts, heading styles, indentation, and the way you use italics or bold fonts are consistent throughout your resume.